Skip to main content

 8:50 AM - 9:10 AM (20 mins)

-Canada’s security environment is being shaped by simultaneous pressure across borders, critical infrastructure, and democratic institutions—while the federal government is also operating at unprecedented delivery speed.
-This opening keynote sets the shared operating picture for 2026 and clarifies the priority decisions leaders must make in the next 12–18 months to strengthen national resilience across physical and digital domains.
+Canada's security environment is under simultaneous pressure from threats to borders, critical infrastructure, and democratic institutions, while the federal government is being asked to deliver more at speed.
+This session will give you the shared operating picture for 2026 and the priority decisions you need to make in the next 12 to 18 months to strengthen national resilience across physical and digital domains.

 • Align on national priorities and what they mean for operational focus across public safety, intelligence, border, and cyber